Borja-Perez-Diaz/me/content/teaching/aac/partI/1_what_is_astrophysics/index.md

 ---
-title: I. The observable in astrophysics.
-1. Introduction to astrophysics and cosmology
+title: 1.
+Introduction to astrophysics and cosmology
 summary: Handnotes for bachelor students.
 WARNING underconstruction!
 date: 2025-09-02
 type: docs
-math: false
+math: True
 tags:
   - Astronomy
   - Astrophysics
   - Cosmology
 ---

-# 1. Introduction to Astrophysics and Cosmology

 ## 1.1.
 What it is Astrophysics?